Banner Top

 Since your Christmas cleaning spirit is at full speed after all of that de-cluttering, now comes the time for some serious sweeping and vacuuming.
 After all, if you start mopping, scrubbing, and polishing over crumbs and dust, you'll just be spreading dirt throughout the floor.

-If there's some soil or dirt accumulation on some surfaces, use some of the undiluted cleaner.
+If soil or dirt accumulates on some surfaces, use some of the undiluted cleaner.
 Let the cleaner rest on the floor for five minutes – this will scare the dirt Grinch away and let Christmas cleanliness shine bright.
-Then apply water to remove the cleaner.
-When removing it from your grout, use a clean towel, since there will be dirt remaining in the concave stone surfaces of your grout lines once the water evaporates.
+Then, apply water to remove the cleaner.
+When removing it from your grout, use a clean towel, since dirt will remain in the concave stone surfaces of your grout lines once the water evaporates.

 Keep The Cleaning Spirit Alive!